 Rapid, precise and non-invasive in vivo assessment of gene therapy and antitumor efficacy in deep tissue tumor models is feasible through the use of luciferase reporters and bioluminescence imaging (BLI).
 BLI is well-suited for quantifying tumor growth and treatment pharmacodynamics in orthotopic, hematologic and metastasis models of cancer.

-Since luciferase reporters can be relatively easily and effectively incorporated into these biologic platforms, BLI has become a go-to- platform for screening their performance in vivo, facilitating later translation.
-Futhermore, luciferase can be used to test gene reporter platforms ahead of potential clinical translation using translational gene reporters such as HSV-TK.
+Since luciferase reporters can be relatively easily and effectively incorporated into these biologic platforms, BLI has become the preferred platform for screening prior to moving into early clinical studies.
+Furthermore, luciferase is used to test gene reporter platforms using translational gene reporters, such as HSV-TK.